puppetlabs/puppet-docs/source/puppet/3.7/reference/services_master_rack.markdown

 If you want to switch to a non-default port, you'll have to change your web server's configuration, then make sure `masterport` is set correctly on all agents.

+### Keepalive Timeout

+By default, the Puppet agent application will keep its HTTPS connections open for **up to four seconds** of idle time.
+(Configurable with [the `http_keepalive_timeout` setting.](/references/3.7.latest/configuration.html#httpkeepalivetimeout))

+This means Puppet expects the Rack web server to have **a keepalive timeout of at least four seconds, preferably five.** This is compatible with the default configuration of the most popular Rack stack.

+If the keepalive timeout is set too low on the master, agents will occasionally fail with an "Error: Could not retrieve catalog from remote server: end of file reached" message.

 ### Logging

 When running under Rack, puppet master's logging is split.